Pallandu Vaazhga: Soundtrack

 The soundtrack was composed by K. V. Mahadevan.

 Release

 Pallandu Vaazhga was released on 31 October 1975.
 The film ran for over 100 days in theatres, but did not achieve the same success as the 1957 original.
-Critic V. A. K. Ranga Rao noted that the film broke even because of Ramachandran's "power over the box-office".
+Critic V. A. K. Ranga Rao noted that the film broke even because of Ramachandran's star power.

-Reception
+Critical reception

 Ananda Vikatan stated that Pallandu Vaazhga is a film not only for Ramachandran fans, but a good film for everyone.
 Arthur Paris of Film World wrote, "Pallandu Vaazhga has lost the simplicity and charm of the original but has, in doing so, acquired much more mass appeal."
 Kanthan of Kalki praised the film primarily for the songs and cinematography.